kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ## Extra: Stack canaries?

-In the original lab exercise, one thing caughy my eye: it was compiled with stack protection enabled, which is used by e.g. as a gcc flag ```-fstack-protect-all```.
+In the original lab exercise, one thing caught my eye: it was compiled with stack protection enabled, which is used by e.g. as a gcc flag ```-fstack-protect-all```.
+This resulted in an interesting program initialization assembly.
 What are stack canaries?
 [This blog post](https://xorl.wordpress.com/2010/10/14/linux-glibc-stack-canary-values/) was an excellent wrap-up of the topic.

 ## Conclusions